 Limb-Girdle Muscular Dystrophies-LGMD

 They include dystrophies that show symptoms in childhood or adulthood and are not associated with X chromosome mutations, such as in Duchenne or Becker Muscular Dystrophy.
-They are distinguished in many categories according to the location of the mutation and the protein that is damaged and can be inherited autosomally either in a recessive or dominant way.
+They are distinguished in many categories according to the location of the mutation and the protein damaged and can be inherited autosomally either in a recessive or dominant way.
 They are generally present at 1: 14,500 to 123,000 births worldwide, but sarcoglycanopathies in 1: 178,000 births.

-Clinical manifestations mainly involve muscle weakness, either in the muscles near torso or in distant muscles secondarily, as well as in the muscles of the abdomen or neck rarely.
+Clinical features mainly involve muscle weakness, either in the muscles near torso or in distant muscles secondarily, as well as in the muscles of the abdomen or neck rarely.
 Moreover, in the most rare cases, orthopedic complications such as scoliosis, respiratory and cardiac problems such as cardiomyopathy are present.
 Muscles may be either hypertrophic or atrophic, depending on the type of mutation.
 Finally, incidents with rigid spine and speech problems have been recorded.

 Limb-Girdle autosomal recessive muscular dystrophies